rm2013/katacoda-scenarios/goto3/intro.md

-Welcome to your kube  Katacoda Scenario!
+Welcome to you  Katacoda Scenario for Demo 3!